About me

 Feature Selection

-Selecting useful feature is important for ML system.
+Selecting useful feature is important for ML systems.
 We develop a new drop-out-one loss that accurately detects useful features for difficult task with highly correlated features.
 Our approach is very easy to implement and is guaranteed to select all useful features and discard all useless features when there is enough data.

 Mao Ye * and Yan Sun * .
 Variable Selection via Penalized Neural Network: a Drop-Out-One Loss Approac.
 ICML 2018